Continuing Education Activity

-Use of CT myelography is when the patient has either a contraindication to having an MRI such as having a pacemaker device or defibrillator or be used when a standard CT or MRI is negative or equivocal.
+The use of CT myelography is when the patient has either a contraindication for an MRI such as having a pacemaker device or defibrillator or when a standard CT or MRI is negative or equivocal.
 Myelography is a CT scan or an MRI with intrathecal administration of contrast.
 CT myelography visualizes a patient's spinal nerve roots in their passage through the neuroforamina.
 CT myelography can be used to assess the underlying root sleeve.
-A unique population to recommend a CT myelogram is for patients with surgical spinal hardware.
+A unique population for whom to recommend a CT myelogram is patients with surgical spinal hardware.

-When the origin of the patient's pain is thought to be from the dorsal rami, such as the case of pain originating from the paraspinal muscles, EMG cans be beneficial in helping to make the diagnosis..
-An EMG helps establish the relationship between the nerve root and muscle, innervation.
+When the origin of the patient's pain is thought to be from the dorsal rami, such as the case of pain originating from the paraspinal muscles, EMG can help make the diagnosis.
+An EMG helps establish the relationship between the nerve root and muscle innervation.
 An EMG is usually not ordered until neuroimaging findings have been negative and there are no signs of severe radiculopathies, such as muscular weakness on exam.

-A nerve conduction study or an EMG helps localize specific nerve roots that are damaged.
-These diagnostic tests can also help distinguish between new and old nerve damage and support demyelination at a nerve level leading to a conduction block.
+A nerve conduction study or an EMG helps to localize specific nerve roots that are damaged.
+These diagnostic tests can also help distinguish between new and old nerve damage and support the presence of demyelination at a nerve level leading to a conduction block.
 EMG can provide physiological information that can aid in diagnosis alongside the anatomical information given by an MRI.
-EMG also provides evidence of direct denervation when there are uncertain motor deficits or when there are no motor deficits.
+EMG also provides evidence of direct denervation when there are uncertain motor deficits or no motor deficits.
 EMG is beneficial in helping to determine if denervation is either chronic or currently ongoing.
 An example of this would be patients who have undergone previous spinal surgery but continue to have significant radicular back pain following surgery.

-Discography, a diagnostic modality with the injection of contrast into the nucleus of the disc under fluoroscopy.
-It also has not demonstrated usefulness in the diagnosis of lumbosacral radiculopathy.
+Discography, a diagnostic modality with the injection of contrast into the nucleus of the disc under fluoroscopy, has also not demonstrated usefulness in the diagnosis of lumbosacral radiculopathy.

 There are three categories of radicular symptoms and signs.
 Mild radiculopathy is considered a sensory loss and pain without motor deficits, moderate radiculopathy is the sensory loss or pain with mild motor deficits, and severe radiculopathy is considered sensory loss and pain with marked motor deficits.
 Management of patients underlying symptoms will depend on the severity of the radiculopathy.

-The primary treatment for lumbar radiculopathy will include conservative managements such as acetaminophen, nonsteroidal anti-inflammatories (NSAIDs), and activity modification.
+The primary treatment for lumbar radiculopathy will include conservative management such as acetaminophen, nonsteroidal anti-inflammatories (NSAIDs), and activity modification.
 Opiate analgesia is only for patients with radiculopathy and severe pain who have failed non-opiate analgesics.
 Studies have shown that acetaminophen was more effective than placebo but less effective than morphine for reducing pain in patients with lumbar-sacral radiculopathy.

 Muscle relaxants and benzodiazepines are not efficacious in patients with suspected compression of the nerve root.

 Epidural steroid injections are beneficial for up to three months in duration in patients with acute lumbar radiculopathy.
-This benefit is modest yet clinically significant in the short-term.
+This benefit is modest yet clinically significant in the short term.
 If a patient has not improved after six weeks of conservative management, they would be eligible for an epidural glucocorticoid injection.
 However, the outcomes are less favorable in a chronic setting.

 The differential diagnosis of lumbosacral radiculopathy includes herniated disc, lumbosacral plexopathy, lumbar spinal stenosis, mononeuropathies, diabetic amyotrophy, cauda equina syndrome, and non-radicular back pain.